jdxyw/generativeart/docs/doc.md

 ## Color Circle 2

 `Color Circle2` is version 2 of `Color Circle`.
-It still draws circle and point cloud.
+It still draws the circle and point cloud.

 ### parameters

-- circleNum: The number of circle in this drawing.
+- circleNum: The number of the circle in this drawing.

 ```go
 cc := generativeart.NewColorCircle2(30)